 This latest column from Joe Flatman continues to look at CA’s coverage of Roman villas.
 He explores their presence in the magazine, with examples ranging from the well-known to the more obscure.

 Author: Joe Flatman

 Joe Flatman explores half a century of reports from the past.
-A selection of articles mentioned by Joe Flatman in this month’s column below can be accessed for free for one month via Exact Editions, from 2 November.
+A selection of articles mentioned by Joe Flatman in this month’s column below can be accessed for free for one month via Exact Editions, from 1 August.
 Use the links within the text to jump to the individual articles, or click on the covers […]

 This latest column continues the thread that I began last month, exploring Current Archaeology’s coverage of sites in the care of the National Trust.
 Last time I looked at stories from issues 1-100 (1967-1986), and this month I delve into issues 101-200, spanning 1986 to 2005.

 Recently I accepted a new position at the National Trust, working across south-east England on the amazing sites and landscapes in the Trust’s care.
 With this change in roles, it seemed appropriate to devote my next few columns to National Trust sites that have appeared in the pages of CA down the years.
 I am pleased to report that such appearances have been regular and diverse, featuring sites spanning prehistory to the late 20th century and ranging across the country.
 This column focuses on some of the Trust’s sites – and the stories that appeared about them – from the first two decades of the magazine, between 1967 and 1987.

 In this final column exploring the stories behind Current Archaeology cover images, I am bringing things right up to date by examining covers from issue 301 (April 2015) onwards.
 Despite the challenging environment for archaeology in recent years, with particularly worrying cutbacks in local-authority heritage services, there has still been some amazing work and some spectacular sites and finds to celebrate.